Nandu (Malayalam actor)

-Nandalal Krishnamoorthy better known by his stage name Nandu is an Indian actor primarily working in Malayalam, and a few Hindi and Tamil films.
-Although he has been in the industry for more than 30 years, he is acclaimed for his performance in Mohanlal' s Spirit, directed by Ranjith.
-He was also seen in many Priyadarsan films.
-He received SIIMA award for best supporting actor, for the movie Spirit.
+Nandalal Krishnamoorthy, better known by his stage name Nandu, is an Indian actor who primarily works in Malayalam films.
+He has worked in the industry for more than 30 years and is acclaimed for his performance in Mohanlal's Spirit, directed by Ranjith.
+He was also seen in many Priyadarshan films.
+He received SIIMA Award for Best Supporting Actor, for Spirit.

 Personal life

-Nandu was born in 1965 at Thycaud, Thiruvananthapuram, to Krishnamoorthy, a table tennis coach at National Institute of Sports and Sukumari, a singer.
+Nandu was born in Thiruvananthapuram, to Krishnamoorthy, a table tennis coach at National Institute of Sports and Sukumari, a singer.
 He lost his mother 60 days after he was born, and was brought up by his uncle and aunt.
-His father never remarried, and died while giving table tennis lessons.
+His father never remarried, and died later.
 His first film was Sarvakalasala (1986), directed by Venu Nagavally.
 During his early career, most of his roles were of college background.

 Nandu is married to Kavitha Nandalal, since 1997.
 They have a daughter, Nandita (b.
 1999) and a son, Krishan (b.
 2013).

 Career

 He started his career with the Mohanlal starring film Sarvakalasala in 1986.
-Although he has been in the film industry for the last 20 years, he recently has been acclaimed for his performance in the Mohanlal-starring film Spirit, directed by Ranjith.
-Although he had played good roles in the past, he has been most acclaimed for his performance in Spirit.
+Although he has been in the film industry for the last 20 years, he recently has been acclaimed for his performance in the Mohanlal-starring film Spirit, directed by Ranjith, although he had played good roles in the past.